- Questions about the program

 For eligible expenditure item/s purchased (from 1 January 2022), evidence includes:

-- an invoice or receipt paid in full clearly specifying the date, cost, supplier name and invoice number for an eligible expenditure item (i.e. air purifier).
+- an invoice with proof of payment or receipt paid in full clearly specifying the date, cost, supplier name and invoice number for an eligible expenditure item (i.e. air purifier).
 Tax invoices must clearly include the required information as described on the Australian Taxation Office website.
+If the project has been paid in cash, you must provide a receipt verifying that payment has been made.

 Which identification documents should I submit with my application?